polotno-project/polotno-site/docs/button.md

   ],
   // you can enable or disable animations
   // by default animations are disabled
-  // warning - editor can't export into video or gif
+  // warning - editor can't export into video or gif yet
   // you have to use Cloud API or your own server for that
   animationsEnabled: true,
 });